 Direct sunlight is very powerful on a baby’s sensitive skin and the UK’s National Health Service (NHS)13 and The American Academy of Pediatrics14 recommend babies under six months old be kept out of direct sunlight.

 Recommendations for vitamin D supplementation vary between organisations even as much as a ten fold difference.
 Balasubramanian (2011) says:

 there is no consensus on the dosage of vitamin D that needs to be supplemented to pregnant women nor is there robust scientific evidence to support implementation of a vitamin D supplementation programme for pregnant and lactating mothers.

-Most health recommendations currently centre on giving oral vitamin D drops to breastfed babies to ensure they are receiving adequate vitamin D. However, others such as Robert Heaney MD 7 favour giving sufficient supplements to the breastfeeding mother so that mother and baby both have enough vitamin D in preference to giving vitamin drops to the baby.
+Most health recommendations currently centre on giving oral vitamin D drops to breastfed babies to ensure they are receiving enough of this vitamin.
+However, others such as Robert Heaney MD 15 favour giving sufficient supplements to the breastfeeding mother so that mother and baby both have enough vitamin D in preference to giving vitamin drops to the baby.

 Guidance in the United Kingdom

-The Scientific Advisory Committee on Nutrition (SACN) produced a new report in July 2016 8 upon which Public Health England (PHE) base their recommendations.
-They recommend 340 to 400 IU per day for all breastfed babies from birth to one year of age unless they have more than 500ml of fortified formula per day and 400 IU per day for a breastfeeding mother:
+The Scientific Advisory Committee on Nutrition (SACN) produced a new report in July 2016 upon which Public Health England (PHE) base their recommendations.
+They recommend 340 to 400 IU per day for all breastfed babies from birth to one year of age unless they have more than 500ml of fortified formula per day (formula is fortified with vitamin D) and 400 IU per day for a breastfeeding mother: